kosakhro/fullstackopen-0/README.md

 # About

-This repository contains sequence diagrams
+This repository contains sequence diagrams as a solution for tasks 0.4 - 0.6